 Reviewed by: Hady Makhmalbaf Ph.D., PE, Sr. Mechanical Engineer

 Did you know that plumbing is one of the most important aspects of your home?
 Understanding what plumbing is and how it all works is essential for keeping a home in good condition.
-This article will cover everything you need to know about plumbing.
+This article will cover the plumbing basics every homeowner should know to properly understand and maintain their home plumbing system.

 What is plumbing?